sharmavikas05/automationExperiments/README.md

-# seleniumExperiments
+# automationExperiments
-Experiments with Selenium
+Experiments with javascript automation